Alexander Hleb: Barcelona

 On 16 July 2008, a medical examination was held for the player at FC Barcelona, with his transfer completed later that day for a fee of €15 million plus an additional €2 million if Barcelona won the La Liga title in 2008–09 or 2009–10 (which they did in 2008–09, bringing his total fee to €17 million).
 Hleb signed a four-year contract with a buy-out clause of €90 million.

 In March 2009, after featuring irregularly for the team – starting only five games in La Liga – Hleb admitted that he would readily accept an offer from Bayern Munich, if such an opportunity arose in the summer.
 He said, "I am right in the best years of my career and I do not want to spend those years on bench.
 Bayern Munich is a special club, their interest in me is a delightful honour.
 Bayern is among the best teams in the world."

 Hleb went on to win the 2008–09 treble with Barcelona in his first season with the club.
 Hleb featured briefly in the Copa del Rey final but did not play when Barcelona went on to beat Manchester United 2–0 in the Champions League final.

 At the end of the season, Hleb turned down the opportunity to join, on loan, eventual 2009–10 treble winners Internazionale, and chose to join former club, VfB Stuttgart, on loan.

-In July 2009, Hleb returned to VfB Stuttgart on a one-year loan.

 Hleb played 55 minutes in the first game of the 2009–10 Bundesliga season, away to VfL Wolfsburg, a match Stuttgart lost 2–0.
 Then, after playing in Stuttgart's 4–2 victory over SC Freiburg, Hleb scored his first goal for Stuttgart, during a Champions League qualifier against Timișoara in a 2–0 away win for the German side.

 On 31 August 2010, Hleb returned to England by signing a season-long loan deal with Premier League club Birmingham City.
 An ankle injury sustained on international duty delayed his debut until 18 September, when he played 83 minutes in a 3–1 defeat at West Bromwich Albion.
 Three days later, he opened the scoring as Birmingham beat Milton Keynes Dons 3–1 in the League Cup.
 Injury disrupted his season, forcing him to miss Birmingham City's victory over Arsenal in the League Cup final.
 Towards the end of the season, he ruled out a return to Birmingham once his loan expired, suggesting that their style of football was not suited to him, although he wanted to remain in the Premier League, ideally at Arsenal.

 On 31 August 2011, Hleb was loaned out to VfL Wolfsburg.
 Again, injury disrupted his stay at Wolfsburg, making only one start and three appearances as a substitute.
 The club confirmed he would leave at the scheduled end of the loan on 31 December 2011.